The Many Benefits Of Raw Honey You Need To Know About

 So make sure you shop wisely.
 If it doesn’t say raw honey, don’t buy it!

-When you purchase raw honey, you’ll take in approximately 64 calories, 17 grams of carbohydrates, and receive the micronutrients of calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, copper, manganese, selenium, and fluoride.
+When you purchase raw honey, you’ll take in approximately 64 calories and 17 grams of carbohydrates and receive the micronutrients of calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, copper, manganese, selenium, and fluoride.

 Superior Control Over Body Weight

 We aren’t going to sit here and tell you that honey has magical weight loss powers, and if you eat it, you’ll lose weight.
 That is far from the case.
 In fact, eat too much of it, and you will gain weight.
 Remember, it is still very calorie-dense and is still a pure sweetener.

 This said, if you opt for honey over sugar, you will see better weight control.
 This is because consuming honey helps you better manage your blood sugar levels as you don’t get that typical blood sugar spike that you would after eating glucose.
 This is in part due to the fact that honey is partly fructose, not just glucose.
 Only glucose raises blood sugar levels, so you don’t see that spike.